-A research paper by a scholarLawal Comfort Iyabode investigates the relationship between talent management and career development and how they impact an employee’s career in the banking sector.
-With this data, one can easily make sense of how a Master of Business Administration degree can help candidates edge over their contemporaries in the business sector and contribute to their peers and the organization.
+A research paper by scholarLawal Comfort Iyabode investigates the relationship between talent management and career development and how they impact an employee’s career in the banking sector.
+With this data, one can easily make sense of how a part-time MBA degree can help candidates edge over their contemporaries in the business sector and contribute to their peers and the organization.

 Career development to every individual and organization is a systematic planning process used to connect an employee’s career goals and objectives with organizational goals.
 It can be defined as improvement activities taken up by employees themselves and the organization to fulfill job requirements and career objectives aligned with the personal and organizational goals.

 For organizations to be successful in the present-day, highly competitive markets, employees need the right competencies to have a competitive edge over others.
 Development and training are currently crucial in the incessantly changing knowledge and skills in profiles of personnel and their competitiveness and effectiveness.

 Accordingly, talent management and career management are primarily considered from both the organization’s and individual employees’ viewpoints.
 Career management entails assessing one’s work-related interests, values, competencies, and goals.

 In contrast, talent management is related to tasks, and actions were taken by the organization to attract and retain its best personnel.
 Career management and talent management are essential to organizations with several competitors, such as the banking industry.

 The research enlists input through structured questions from management staff from six commercial banks based in Lagos.
 The management staff was questioned on the policies and steps to develop and manage the talent to assess the banking sector’s efforts.

 Talent philosophy is the fundamental opinions and beliefs about the nature, value, and instrumentality of the talent determined by an organization’s board members.
 This quality is found across all the managers who partook in the research survey.